SoftBank's Arm aims to raise at least $8 billion in U.S. IPO, sources say

 SoftBank's Arm rebuffs London by choosing U.S. listing

-(Reporting by Echo Wang and Anirban Sen in New York; Editing by Will Dunham)
+(Reporting by Echo Wang and Anirban Sen in New York; Editing by Will Dunham and Emelia Sithole-Matarise)

 ((E.Wang@thomsonreuters.com; +1 917 287 3971))